 Comes with an SD Card

-A 2 gigabyte memory card shipped with the 303.
+A 2 gigabyte memory card ships with the 303.
 This is a removable SDHC memory card.
 So it’s nice store notes and talking books on a collection of memory cards like SDHC.
 Then, you play the card you wish, just like you do with discs in a CD player.

 Big, Easy to Work Buttons